 I greatly appreciate all the support we experience in the school, on a daily basis, from the families of our learners.
-We believe that Parents are the first educators of their children therefore parental involvement and interest in the life of the school is vitally important to our continued success.
-I would encourage you to engage with the life of our great School by fully supporting your child's learning at home and by attending all the events we provide to support their journey through secondary.
+We believe that Parents/Carers are the first educators of their children/young people therefore parental involvement and interest in the life of the school is vitally important to our continued success.
+I would encourage you to engage with the life of our great School by fully supporting your child/young person's learning at home and by attending all the events we provide to support their journey through secondary.

-I look forward to welcoming your children to St Andrew's High School.
+I look forward to welcoming your child/young person to St Andrew's High School.